markwmc/markwmc.github.io/README.md

 ## Technologies
-This web app is build using HTML, CSS, Javascript, with Node.js, Express, cors, and sqlite3.
+This web app is built with HTML, CSS, Javascript, Node.js, Express, cors, and sqlite3.